Direct Primary Care & Family Medicine located in Williamston, NC

 High blood pressure (HBP) is sometimes called the “silent killer,” because it rarely has noticeable symptoms.
-Dr. Steven Manning, an experienced family practitioner, measures your blood pressure during each office visit and offers in-office electrocardiograms (EKGs) at AccessMedicine in Williamston, North Carolina.
-If you live in the Williamston area, be sure to test your blood pressure regularly at AccessMedicine and have an EKG if you suspect HBP.
+Dr. Steven Manning, an experienced family practitioner, measures your blood pressure during each office visit and offers in-office electrocardiograms (EKGs) at AccessMedicine.
+If you live in the Williamston or Washington, North Carolina area, be sure to test your blood pressure regularly at AccessMedicine and have an EKG if you suspect HBP.
 Call the friendly AccessMedicine staff, or book your exam online.

 High blood pressure, otherwise known as hypertension, is a state in which your blood places too much pressure on your blood vessels.
 The high force of the pressure of the blood in your vessels can damage them and cause potentially life-threatening conditions, such as:

 - Heart failure

 - Peripheral artery disease (PAD)